Ruiquan5514/ruiquan5514.github.io/_pages/about.md

 ---

 Hi there, my name is Ruiquan Huang (pronounced *Ray-chwen Hwang*, you are also welcome to call me Ray).
 I am a Ph.D. candidate at [The Pennsylvania State University](https://psu.edu), and am fortunate to be advised by Professor [Jing Yang](https://jing-yang7.github.io/).
 Prior to that, I received my B.S. from the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), and M.S. degrees from Columbia University.

-My research interest focuses on broad areas in Machine Learning (ML) and Artificial Intelligence (AI), with a particular focus on deep learning, reinforcement learning and trustworthiness in ML/AI.

-Prospective Students: Graduate Research/Teaching Assistant positions are available for students in CS department.
-Prospective students with a strong mathematical background and/or extensive programming experience are encouraged to apply.
-If interested, please contact me by email with a resume, preferably including grades for math and major engineering courses.